JumaJuiceTime/CairnHack/resources/monsters/djinn.md

 # Djinn

-15 HP, 16 STR, 16 DEX, 18 WIL, elemental fists (d10+d10), _detachment_
+15 HP, 16 STR, 16 AGL, 18 PRS, elemental fists (d10+d10), _detachment_

 - Magical, intelligent extraplanar beings.
 Can take any form, or none at all.
 - Can conjure mundane objects, sounds, and visions from nothing.
-- **Whirlwind**: Transforms into a building-sized vortex, destroying anything in its path (DEX save or take d12 STR damage).
+- **Whirlwind**: Transforms into a building-sized vortex, destroying anything in its path (AGL save or take d12 STR damage).